All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 When the dissertation has been substantially completed and once committee members have had the opportunity to review drafts of the written work, the committee meets (with or without the student present at the discretion of the committee chair) to consider the progress made and to identify concerns, changes to be made, or further research to be done.
 Once the committee members are substantially satisfied with the written work, the student, in consultation with the committee, schedules the oral defense of the dissertation.
 By university regulation, the defense is open to the public.

 The final version of the dissertation must be approved by each member of the doctoral committee.
-Having successfully defended the dissertation in oral examination, the student is eligible to receive the PhD degree.
-The final version of the dissertation is then filed with the university librarian via the office of Graduate Studies.
+Having successfully defended the dissertation in oral examination, the student is eligible to receive the PhD.
+The final version of the dissertation is then filed with the university librarian via the Office of Graduate Studies.
 Acceptance of the dissertation by the university librarian is the final step in completing all requirements for the PhD.

 In the spring quarter each year, the Graduate Program Committee will assess the progress of each precandidacy student on the basis of evaluations submitted by three faculty members chosen by the student.
 The committee will establish that the student is in good standing, recommend additional course work, or recommend dismissal.
 The committee may wish to meet with some students in person to discuss the student’s evaluation and progress toward the degree.